|Title:||Asynchronous IO Support Rebooted: the "asyncio" Module|

 - exception().
 Returns the exception if set with set_exception(), or None if a result was set with set_result().
 Raises CancelledError if cancelled.
 Difference with PEP 3148: This has no timeout argument and does not wait; if the future is not yet done, it raises an exception.

 - add_done_callback(fn).
 Add a callback to be run when the Future becomes done (or is cancelled).
 If the Future is already done (or cancelled), schedules the callback to using call_soon().
-Difference with PEP 3148: The callback is never called immediately, and always in the context of the caller.
-(Typically, a context is a thread.)
+Difference with PEP 3148: The callback is never called immediately, and always in the context of the caller -- typically this is a thread.
 You can think of this as calling the callback through call_soon().
 Note that in order to match PEP 3148, the callback (unlike all other callbacks defined in this PEP, and ignoring the convention from the section "Callback Style" below) is always called with a single argument, the Future object.
+(The motivation for strictly serializing callbacks scheduled with call_soon() applies here too.)

 - set_result(result).
 The Future must not be done (nor cancelled) already.
 This makes the Future done and schedules the callbacks.
 Difference with PEP 3148: This is a public API.